runnane/rPHPModbus/README.md

 About
 -----------
 rPHPModbus is a set of PHP classes to communicate with modbus bus nodes.
 For now, function codes 1, 2, 3, 5 and 16 are implemented.
-In addition, rPHPDupline, a PHP class for communicating with the Carlo Gavazzi Analink/Dupline(r) Smart-House solution is attached.
+In addition, rPHPDupline, a PHP class for communicating with the Carlo Gavazzi Dupline(r) Smart-House solution is attached.
 Tested on debian6 amd64 against Carlo Gavazzi Smart-House WinCE Based Controller BH8-CTRLX-230 running fw 3.02.04.

 Installation